BioinformaticsLabAtMUN/sRNACharP/README.md

 NC_008062.1	409323	409390	s409323	68	+
 ```

-NOTE: Make sure that the sequence identifier is the same in both BED files and in the genome FASTA file.
-The sequence identifier should not contain whitespace.
+NOTE: Make sure that the sequence identifier is the same in both BED files and in the genome FASTA file (in the example above the sequence identifier is NC_008060.1).
+The sequence identifier should not contain any whitespace.

 ## 3. Running the pipeline